 Dr. Holmes is an associate professor of pediatrics and of the Dartmouth Institute, at the Geisel School of Medicine at Dartmouth.
-She currenlty serves in an interim capacity as the "Match" advisor for the year four class, and as vice-chair of pediatrics for education.
-Her research interests focus on clinical quality improvement, particularly in the newborn nursery, in areas such as breastfeeding, jaundice, circumcision and neonatal abstinence syndrome.
+She also serves as the student affairs dean at Geisel, with a focus on the academic and career advising continuum.
+Her research interests focus on clinical quality and value improvement, particularly in the newborn nursery, in areas such as breastfeeding, jaundice, circumcision, and neonatal abstinence syndrome.
 Her teaching interests include teaching students and residents about clinical quality improvement and high-value healthcare.
-Her work on neonatal abstinence syndrome has attracted attention for achieving the “triple aim” of healthcare improvement by tackling a clinical issue prevalent in the local population, and providing a better family experience of care at lower cost.
+Her team's work on neonatal abstinence syndrome has attracted national attention for achieving the “triple aim” of healthcare improvement by tackling a clinical issue prevalent in the local population, and providing a better family experience of care at lower cost.
 Dr. Holmes serves on the General Examination Committee of the American Board of Pediatrics and is co-director of the Academic Pediatric Association's faculty development program in quality and safety scholarship.

 Ralston SL, Atwood EC, Garber MD, Holmes AV.
-What Works to Reduce Unnecessary Care in Bronchiolitis?
+What Works to Reduce Unnecessary Care for Bronchiolitis?
 A Qualitative Analysis of a National Collaborative.
-Academic Pediatrics, 2017: 17(2):198-204.
+Acad Pediatr.
+2017 Mar;17(2):198-204.

 Weinstein AR, Amerault CJ, Chapman SH, LaMonica AF, Holmes AV.
 Enhancing empathy in medical students: Family-faculty members facilitate patient-centered reflection.
 Academic Pediatrics, 2020;20(7):1037-1040.